wdoekes/pe32me162ir_pub/README.rst

-*A possible cause could be that we're always getting a value too early: if the pulse is sent before the Wh is counter is incremented, we might "normally" get a pulse too little, and only sometimes we'd get the right value (i.e. one more).
-But the following graph does not agree with that theory.*
+*A possible cause could be that we're always getting a value too early: if the pulse is sent before the Wh is counter is incremented, we might "normally" get a pulse too little, and only sometimes we'd get the right value (i.e. one more).*

 .. image:: ./assets/bugs-delay-500-does-not-fix-spikes.png

+The above graph initially seemed to disprove that theory, but after increasing the delay to a full second, the spikes disappeared.